bifurcationkit/BifurcationKitDocs.jl/docs/src/abs-from-eq.md

 ## [From non simple branch point to equilibria](@id abs-nonsimple-eq)

-We provide an automatic branch switching method in this case.
-The underlying method is to first compute the reduced equation (see [Non-simple branch point](@ref)) and its zeros.
+We provide an automatic branch switching method.
+The method is to first compute the reduced equation (see [Non-simple branch point](@ref)) and its zeros.
 These zeros are then seeded as initial guess for [`continuation`](@ref).
 Hence, you can perform automatic branch switching by calling `continuation` with the following options:

 ```julia
 continuation(br::ContResult,